DanielHara/leetcode-solutions/README.md

 Sometimes I do look at the hints, though.
 Always as little as possible, and, if so, I peek just at the first hint, and look at the other ones only if I'm still stuck.

-After consistently doing this for 5+ years, now I'm approaching 1000 solved questions.
+After consistently doing this for 5+ years, I've now solved 1000+ questions.
 That's a LOT.
 I'm aiming to write a post on Medium about what I learned in this process, and I'll link here.